aarsht7/Travelling-Thief-Problem/README.md

 TSP module:
 https://github.com/AminFadaee/Traveling_Salesman_Genetic/blob/master/TSPG.py

-modified a bit accoeding to need.
+modified a bit according to need.

 Plot shows profit gained from each city and green circle is starting point for thief. (for 280 cities and 5 items per city)